Clinical Guide to Transfusion

-The author, Debra Lane, acknowledges Kate Chipperfield, MD FRCPC, and Darlene Mueller, MA, ART, for their review of this chapter.
+The author acknowledges Darlene Mueller, MA, ART, and Matthew Yan, MD, FRCPC, for their review of this chapter.

-- CSTM Standards Committee.
-CSTM Standards for Hospital Transfusion Services.
+1. CSTM Standards Committee.
+Cstm Standards for Hospital Transfusion Services.
 Published in Ottawa, Canada by Canadian Society for Transfusion Medicine, 2017.

 3. The Standards Program Committee and the Blood Banks and Transfusion Services Standards Program Unit.
 Standards for Blood Banks and Transfusion Services.
 Published by AABB, 2016